Financial-Times/sso-support/_posts/2016-08-30-federated-sso.md

 date:   2016-08-30 10:00:00
 ---

+## Introduction
+Federated SSO is an effort to allow users to access FT.com using their employee or education network IDs when they belong to a Access Federation.

 ## Prerequisites
 Your organization's identity provider needs to be part of the [UKAMF](https://www.ukfederation.org.uk/) or [OpenAthens](http://www.openathens.net/) federaton.